hhray/AI_Project/gsa/README.md

 # GSA framework

-Contributors: @hequnwei @zhouxiz9

-This assignment submission contains three racket files.
+This doc contains three racket files.

 `gsa.rkt`: the GSA framework.
 The main function is `graph-search`.
 It takes five arguments: `graph`, `start-states`, `goal-predicate`, `search-strategy`, `search-mode`.
 The search framework can take any search strategy that implements the SearchStrategy structure.
 Eight hardcoded search strategies are provided: `bfs`, `dfs`, `lowest-cost-first`, `depth-limited`, `iterative-deepening`, `heuristic`, `best-first`, `a-star`.